 During the year parents may be asked to update their child’s health information for SAISA events or other class trips.
 We realize that this may be inconvenient, but it is important for coaches, advisors and chaperones to have the most recent emergency contact and health information, as some information may have changed since you last submitted a form.

 Students’ health records are reviewed by the nurse and kept in the Health Office.
 In order to provide a safe and healthy environment for all students, a student’s health information will be shared with appropriate school staff as needed.

 All student health forms are available from the Health Office.
 Parents are asked to contact the Health Office should they have any concerns about the student health requirements or their child’s health needs.
 Please email us at School Nurse or Health Office Administrative Assistant.

 Health Care Plans for Health Conditions

-Please contact the school nurse immediately – on or before the first day that your student attends school – for chronic health conditions, whether ongoing or periodic.
-Such conditions include asthma, severe allergies, seizure disorders, diabetes or other health conditions that may require daily or emergency care during school and after school activities.
+Please contact the school nurse immediately – on or before the first day that your child attends school – for chronic health conditions, whether ongoing or periodic.
+Such conditions include asthma, severe allergies, seizure disorders, diabetes or other health conditions that may require daily or emergency care during school and after-school activities.
 You will be asked to provide the school with a physician prescribed plan of care, which is to be updated every year.
 Please ask your physician to complete the relevant form, and return it to the Health Office.

 Sports Participation Health History and Physical Examination Requirements

 Students of all ages that will be participating in competitive sports – whether traveling with a SAISA team or competing in local events – are required to undergo a “sports physical” on admission and when advancing to grades 3, 6 and 9.
-The completed Sports Health History and Exam form must be submitted at the start of the sports season, prior to participation in practice sessions.
+The completed Sports Health History and Exam form must be submitted prior to initial participation in practice sessions.